scottdaniel/MTG-Arena-Tool/TROUBLESHOOTING.md

 - Close MTG Arena and MTG Arena Tool.
 - Open the "Arena Log" path in a file browser
 - Rename `output_log.txt`, do not delete it!
-- Run MTG Arena, once open, run MTG Arena Tool again.
+- Run MTGA, once open, run Mtgatool again.

 If this works, send the the old log file file to [mtgatool@gmail.com](mailto:mtgatool@gmail.com) to analyze the error.

 If that does not work;
-- Go to the MTG Arena Tool "Settings" page (gear icon), then click on "Data"
+- Go to the Mtgatool "Settings" page (gear icon), then click on "Data"
 - In the bottom section called "Local Data", click on the link next to "Current player settings and history" (the .json file named with your User ID, something like `0A1F2E3E4D5C6B7A.json`)
 - Rename the file, adding something to the end. **Do not delete it!**
-- Run MTG Arena Tool again.
+- Run Mtgatool again.

 If the last step worked, send your user-data file to [mtgatool@gmail.com](mailto:mtgatool@gmail.com) and I will inspect what is wrong with it.